txdylan27/GenoMiss/README.md

 1. **Proteome file** (`.faa`) - FASTA file containing all protein sequences for the organism
 2. **Genome annotation** (`.gff`) - GFF3 format annotation file (RefSeq recommended)
 3. **Reference database** (`.dmnd`) - Pre-built DIAMOND database of reference proteins.
-It is recommendeded to use a proteome containing organisms from the same class as the species of interest (ergo, Insecta for _Drosophila_ and Mammalia for _Mouse_)
+It is recommendeded to use a proteome containing organisms from the same class as the species of interest (ergo, Insecta for _Drosophila_ and Mammalia for _Mouse_).
+Be sure to build the database with taxonomic information, or the program will not be able to filter self-hits properly.

 ## Installation